 2. Do I have to do it every month?

 If you exclude an item from your release in one month and you forget to exclude it in the next month, you may have lost your rights to do it.
 Meaning if you have a claim, let us say in June, for that release in that month, you will have to put that exclusion in.
-In July, if it has not been resolved, you also have to put it in as an exclusion in July.
+In July, if it has not been resolved, you also must put it in as an exclusion in July.

 3. Will they not accept modified releases?

-This is another business decision that you will have to make, on whether or not you want to fight about the issue now or try to have some resolution with the other side.
+This is another business decision that you will have to make, on whether you want to fight about the issue now or try to have some resolution with the other side.
 But at the end it is a business decision on how much risk you are willing to take and how you want to deal with that.

 THE INFORMATION ON THIS WEBPAGE IS NOT THE SAME AS LEGAL ADVICE.
 SUNRAY CONSTRUCTION SOLUTIONS, LLC IS NOT AN ATTORNEY OR A LAW FIRM.
 WE RECOMMEND THAT YOU CONSULT WITH AN ATTORNEY.